sharkusmanch/steam-news/README.md

 news from Steam's API.
 The AppIDs it fetches are based on the games pulled from the profile(s) in the above steps, minus those disabled by "editing".
-Fetching respects the `Expires` headers sent by the API and only adds the 10 most recent news items, as long as they're less than 30 days old.
+Fetching respects the `Expires` headers sent by the API and only adds the 10 most recent news items, as long as they're within the retention period (default 14 days, configurable via `--retention-days` or `STEAM_NEWS_RETENTION_DAYS`).

-There is currently no mechanism to clean out older news items automatically, but the disk space usage of the database has been small enough not to bother.
-I've been using this program myself since March 2018 (according to my oldest news item).
-As of November 2022, with a library of about 300 games, I've accumulated about 3700 news items... and the database only takes up 11 MB.
-Run `VACUUM;` in SQLite once in a while and you'll be fine.
+After fetching, old news items (older than the retention period) are automatically pruned from the database to keep it clean and manageable.

 Finally, you can run `-p`/`--publish` followed by a path to an XML file to output to convert the newest news items into an RSS feed.